 By 2030, there could be nowhere local for your garbage to go.

-During a recent County of Simcoe council committee of the whole meeting, councillors received a staff report which provided a stark picture of the status of Simcoe County’s three landfills, estimating the closure of Collingwood, Nottawasaga and Oro-Medonte’s landfill sites by 2024, 2025 and 2030 respectively.
+During a Tuesday morning County of Simcoe council committee of the whole meeting, councillors received a staff report which provided a stark picture of the status of Simcoe County’s three landfills, estimating the closure of Collingwood, Nottawasaga and Oro-Medonte’s landfill sites by 2024, 2025 and 2030 respectively.

 “When we look at the numbers for our landfill capacity, with (2030) being basically the end of days with the Oro-Medonte site closing, do we have a plan as to what we do after 2030?” asked Tiny Township Deputy Mayor Steffen Walma.
 “Should we be planning what our next steps are regarding landfill capacity now?”